“Net zero is the greatest commercial opportunity of our time”

 Natural capital approach

-The African Conservation Development Group holds the rights to consolidate and sustainably develop a land area of 732,000 hectares and a marine area of 260,900 hectares in southern Gabon in Central Africa.
+The African Conservation Development Group holds the rights to consolidate and sustainably develop a land area of 732,000 hectares in southern Gabon in Central Africa.

 The Grande Mayumba project is establishing new forestry, agricultural and agroforestry businesses in the region and will deliver new transport, power and municipal infrastructure.
 Through African Equatorial Safaris, we are also introducing world-class conservation-led tourism to Gabon, in partnership with ANPN (the national parks authority).